alioso/d8-front-end-development/exercise_customizing_a_field_output.md

 The line we added here is ```<div style="padding: 30px; margin: 30px 0; border: 1px solid #ccc; color#fff;">{{ author }}</div>``` which passes the variable we defined in ```bear_skin.theme```.
 I added some inline css to make the field more prevalent, but as always it is better to add a class and theme it within your stylesheet.

+---

-*Note:* <br>**In many cases, the best practice to customize a Field display is to create a custom Field formatter in a custom module.
+*Note:* **In many cases, the best practice to customize a Field display is to create a custom Field formatter in a custom module.
 With a custom formatter you can easily reuse the format from within Fields, Views, and Panels interfaces.
 The creation of custom Field formatters can be done in a custom module.**